Backing Up/Restoring Kinetica

 Backup Storage

 Database backup files will be transferred to the target specified in the given data sink.
-There, they will be stored under two levels of directories: the top-level directory will be the name of the database backup and the subdirectory will be the timestamp the backup was taken; e.g.:
+There, they will be stored under two levels of directories: the top-level directory will be the name of the database backup and the subdirectory will be the timestamp the snapshot was taken; e.g.:

 /<backup_name>/ki_backup_info.json